-Step 2: Let’s assume you have Comcast and have called to acquire the basic modem without WiFi (your options are the new Docsys 3.1 Netgear CM1150V or Arris model TM822R and the Cisco model DPC3008 and the Arris SB6190 with just an ethernet port.
-You can either rent a modem from Comcast ($10/month) or purchase either of the Arris or Cisco models.
+Step 2: Let’s assume you have Comcast and have called to acquire the basic modem without WiFi.
+Your best options are the new Docsys 3.1 Netgear CM1150V or Arris model TM822R that have phone jacks and the Cisco model DPC3008 and the Arris SB6190 with just an ethernet port.
+You can either rent a modem from Comcast ($10/month) or purchase either of the above models.
 You will then need a router to send the data to your computers, tablets and TV.
 Without a router, you may only be able to connect one device via Ethernet at a time.
 For this, I suggest a Netgear Router model N600 (pictured above), which has an easy On/Off switch for WiFi (keep it off except for rare occasions).
 You can also get the JRS Eco-WiFi Router, which also has a simple on/off button for WiFi and has a less powerful WiFi signal when on.
 Note that you get a 7.5% discount on the JRS eco-router with the code JJ21FHRE at checkout.
 These routers will allow you to run up to 4 Ethernet cables to different computers and a TV.
-It will also give you the option for temporary WiFi should you ever need it for a guest.
+They will also give you the option for temporary WiFi should you ever need it for a guest.
 Note that you could simply get this Netgear modem/router combo that integrates with Comcast and has an On/Off button for WiFi.
 This will also save you the monthly $10 modem rental fee.
 Also note that if you don’t need any WiFi capability in your home, this simple TRENDnet wired router is a great option.